 You don't need to remove features from your pitch.
 You need to sequence them differently for each approach.

-For Gold Mine: Lead with features.
+For Natural Gold Mine buyers: Lead with features.
 They want them first.
 Back each feature with specific evidence.
 This is the one audience where your current approach already works.

-For Blue Ocean: Lead with a story about a team.
+For Natural Blue Ocean buyers: Lead with a story about a team.
 Share how the solution changed their experience.
 Then mention features as the reason the story ended well.

-For Green Planet: Lead with a vision of what's possible.
+For Natural Green Planet buyers: Lead with a vision of what's possible.
 Paint a picture of where their organization could go.
 Then mention features as the tools that make the vision real.

-For Orange Sky: Lead with results and speed.
+For Natural Orange Sky buyers: Lead with results and speed.
 "Three outcomes.
 Ninety days.
 Here's the plan."
 Then mention features as the engine behind the speed.

 Same features.
 Four sequences.
 Four times the connection.